Ellen Dalton – Founder & CEO

 Jake Cavanaugh – Executive Director

 Jake Cavanaugh is Nan's older brother and the co-founder of The NAN Project.
 Jake and Ellen started brainstorming ideas about how to promote mental health awareness way back in mid-2015, and officially launched The NAN Project at the start of 2016.
 Nowadays, Jake is the Director of the The NAN Project, heading up most of the outreach and training, with the help of an amazing team.
 His daily activities revolve around connecting with schools around Massachusetts, tracking down Peer Mentors, planning future events, and everything in between.

 Jake went to Hamilton-Wenham Regional High School in 2000, where Nan also attended.
 Upon graduating from the University of Miami, with a double major in Political Science and International Studies in 2004, Jake went to work on a presidential political campaign in Florida.
-Jake moved to China in 2005, where he soon met his wife and adopted a mangy street dog named Marley.
-After spending nearly 10 years living in the tiny metropolis of Suzhou just out side of Shanghai, working at a boutique market research firm, he returned to his Massachusetts.
-He now resides in Beverly with his wife, Marley, and their newest family member, a Golden Retriever named Jasper.
+Jake moved to China in 2005, where he soon met his wife and adopted a mangy street dog named Marley. he spent nearly 10 years living in the tiny metropolis of Suzhou just outside of Shanghai, working at a boutique market research firm.
+Jake returned to Massachusetts in 2015 and now resides in Beverly with his wife, Marley, and their newest family member, a Golden Retriever named Jasper.